Default Date Ranges valid for USA only

 In the interim, the following work-arounds may help:

-- Place a mirror on the ground to allow you to see the screen while you scan the surroundings.
+- Use a mirror (possibly on the ground) to allow you to see the screen while you scan the surroundings.

 - Lie down on the ground (face up) to do the scan.